Template manager

 The class hierarchy is also explained in a longer document based on the "Cores" table.

-For forms we do not have the destinction of Base- and Instance specific modified files, yet.
+For forms, we do not have the distinction of Base- and Instance-specific modified files yet.

 Generated Vue files

-The vue files with extension '.generated' do not have any impact.
+The Vue files with the extension '.generated' do not have any impact.
 For those forms, a default mechanism to display the form is used.

 Database modifications